 Parental anxiety

-Parents had been asked to describe their level of worry about their child’s health at the time of initial diagnosis and currently.
+Parents had been asked to describe their level of worry about their child’s health at different times points and in different situations.
 For analysis, we dichotomised the answers to these questions into those who reported being worried (very worried or quite worried) versus other responses.
-Parents were asked to describe their level of worry about their child in number of situations.
-For analysis we dichotomised data into those who reported being worried (very worried or quite worried) versus other responses.
-For concerns regarding medication use, questions were limited to parents of children currently using these.

 Data Entry and Analysis

 Data were analysed using STATA statistical software (release 8.0; StataCorp, College Station, TX, USA).
-To ensure accuracy of data entry, C-ACT and GINA scores were calculated by two independent researchers in separate databases and the results were compared manually.
+To ensure accuracy, C-ACT and GINA scores were separately calculated by two researchers and the results compared manually.
 For non-parametric continuous variables the two sample Wilcoxon rank-sum test was applied.
-For categorical variables we used the Chi-squared test and Fisher’s exact test as appropriate to determine the strength of association.
-In instances where small numbers were encountered we used the Cornfield approximation to estimate significance.
+For categorical variables we used the Chi-squared test and Fisher’s exact test.
+For small samples we used the Cornfield approximation.
 A p value of <0.05 was taken as statistically significant.
 Odds ratios were calculated using the STATA case-control odds-ratio calculator.

 Results

-A total of 943 children from six countries participated in the Room to Breathe survey.
+943 children from six countries participated in the Room to Breathe survey.
 Data on demographic characteristics and bullying are presented in table 1.

 Asthma Control